-In January, 2017, local directors/producers and Very Little Theatre members Carol Dennis and Stan Coleman spearheaded a new theatre project in the Eugene/Springfield area called Minority Voices Theatre.
-MVT, the community outreach project of The Very Little Theatre, produces staged readings of plays that tell the stories of communities that don’t often see themselves represented on our local stages.
+In January, 2017, local directors/producers Carol Dennis and Stan Coleman spearheaded a new theatre project in the Eugene/Springfield area called Minority Voices Theatre.
+MVT, housed at The Very Little Theatre, produces staged readings of plays that tell the stories of communities that don’t often see themselves represented on our local stages.

 “Theatre can give people a sense of belonging, but only if they actually see themselves represented,” says Dennis.